CV

 - Research Articles:

 “Toward an Existential-Hermeneutic Model for Comparative Theology: Reading Panikkar and Clooney through Kierkegaard.”
 Journal of the American Academy of Religion.
-2026 (in process).
+2026 (revise).

 “The Responsible Architect: An Existential Hermeneutic Ethics for AI in Design.”
 In Architects Where Too?
 AI an Existential Threat or Opportunity?, edited by Mustapha El Moussaoui.
 Springer, 2026 (forthcoming).